BaoAdrian/assignment-slackbot/README.md

 ## List
 Lists the given assignments, filtered by provided commmand:
 1. `list` OR `list-all`
-   - Lists ALL assignments, completed or not, in a formatted table
+   - Lists ALL assignments, _completed or not_, in a formatted table
 2. `list-completed`
-   - Only lists assignments marked/entered as completed
+   - Only lists assignments marked/entered as _completed_
 3. `list-todo`
-   - Only lists assignments that are still pending
+   - Only lists assignments that are still _pending_
 ```
 list
 list-all